qntm/tai-date/README.md

 // "Mon, 03 Jul 2006 21:44:38 TAI"
 ```

-### TaiDate.earliest
-A `TaiDate` object representing 1972-01-01 00:00:10 TAI, the earliest moment in TAI where this library works.

-### TaiDate.initialOffset
-TAI milliseconds minus Unix milliseconds at the instant when TAI began: `10000`.

 ### TaiDate.leapSeconds
 Returns an array of leap second objects.
-Each leap second contains the `Date` when the offset between TAI and Unix time changed, and the number of milliseconds by which the offset changed.
-E.g. `{date: new Date(78796801000), offset: 1000}` for the inserted leap second of 30 June 1972.
+Each leap second contains the `TaiDate` when the offset between TAI and Unix time changed, and the new offset.
+E.g. `{taiDate: new TaiDate(78796811000), offset: 11000}` for the inserted leap second of 30 June 1972.

+The first entry in the array is the beginning of TAI for our purposes, `{taiDate: new TaiDate(63072010000), offset: 10000}`